Dasharo/docs/docs/unified-test-documentation/dasharo-compatibility/306-usb-hid-and-msc-support.md

 **Expected result**

-Informations about connected keyboard should be displayed.
+1. Information about connected keyboard should be displayed.

     Example output:

     ```bash
     Caption                     : Enhanced (101- or 102-key)